Texas Rangers (baseball): Rise to contention and back-to-back American League Pennants (2010–2016)

 The Rangers successfully defended their AL West Division title in 2011, making the club's second-straight division title and postseason appearance.
 The Rangers set records for best win–loss record (96–66, .592) and home attendance (2,946,949).
 On October 15, they went back to the 2011 World Series after beating the Detroit Tigers 15–5 in game six of the ALCS.
 The series featured Nelson Cruz hitting six home runs, the most home runs by one player in a playoff series in MLB history.
 In Game 2, Cruz also became the first player in postseason history to win a game with a walk-off grand slam as the Rangers defeated the Tigers 7–3 in 11 innings.
-However, they proceeded to lose to the St. Louis Cardinals in seven games, after twice being one strike away from the championship in game six.
+However, they proceeded to lose to the St. Louis Cardinals in seven games, after twice being one strike away from the championship in Game 6.

 The Rangers dominated the American League standings for much of the 2012 season, but floundered in September, culminating in a sweep by the Oakland Athletics in the final series.
 They did, however, qualify for the first American League wild-card playoff game.
 In the new Wild Card Game, the Rangers' woes continued, as they lost 5–1 to the Orioles.
 The Rangers figured in the 2013 wild card as well.
 They finished the season in second place in the American League West with a 91–72 record, tied with the Tampa Bay Rays for a wild card spot.
 A 163rd play-in tie-breaker game was held to determine the second participant in the 2013 American League Wild Card Game against the Cleveland Indians.
 The Rangers lost to the Rays, 5–2, in the tie-breaker and were eliminated from playoff contention after reaching the postseason in three consecutive seasons.
 Nolan Ryan stepped down as Rangers CEO effective October 31, 2013.
-Since then, Daniels has served as operating head of the franchise, with Davis and Simpson continuing to serve mostly as senior consultants.
+After that, Daniels served as operating head of the franchise, with Davis and Simpson continuing to serve mostly as senior consultants.

 Injuries took a major toll on the Rangers in 2014.
 The lone bright spot was Adrián Beltré, who despite spending some time injured, was the most consistent offensive player on the team.
 On September 4, 2014, the Rangers became the first MLB team officially eliminated from 2014 postseason contention when a 10–2 loss at home to the Seattle Mariners dropped their record to 53–87.
 The following day, manager Ron Washington resigned, citing personal issues.
 With the acquisition of Cole Hamels in 2015, the Rangers overtook the Houston Astros to clinch the American League West title on the final day of the season with a record of 88–74.
 The Rangers went on to lose to the Toronto Blue Jays in five games in the Division Series after squandering a 2–0 series lead.
 Texas again clinched the AL West in 2016, but lost to Toronto, 3–0, in the ALDS.